Dog-Friendly Hervey Bay: Visiting Hervey Bay with a Dog

 Dog-Friendly Beaches in Hervey Bay

 There’s kilometres of beautiful, protected coastline in Hervey Bay, particularly between Point Vernon and Urangan Boat Harbour.
-Fortunately, part of is dog-friendly, a great option for fun days with your pup.
+Luckily, part of is dog-friendly, a great option for fun days with your pup.

 By default, on-leash dogs are allowed on Hervey Bay beaches, except for areas where dogs are prohibited.
 There are also a decent number of off-leash beaches in Hervey Bay.
 Some beaches are off-leash all day long, while others only off-leash at designated times.